Captain Tom Moore: Death, tributes and funeral

 Moore was admitted to Bedford Hospital on 12 January 2021.
 He was diagnosed with pneumonia and treated.
 Ten days later he was discharged to his home in Marston Moretaine.
 Both before and during his stay in hospital, Moore was tested regularly for COVID-19.
 On the day of his discharge, 22 January, he first tested positive for the coronavirus.
 He remained at home for the following nine days while receiving care and treatment.
 Having difficulty in breathing, Moore was re-admitted to Bedford Hospital on 31 January with COVID-19 and pneumonia.
 He died on 2 February, aged 100.
-His funeral took place on 27 February.
-Moore asked that "My Way" by Frank Sinatra be played at his funeral and that his epitaph should read: "I told you I was old", in reference to comedian Spike Milligan's epitaph "I told you I was ill".
+His funeral took place on 27 February at Bedford Crematorium.
+Moore asked that "My Way" by Frank Sinatra be played at his funeral.
 The guard of honour arrived on a pair of vintage double-decker buses, including members of the Keighley and Worth Valley Railway, Keighley Cougars Rugby Club and the Bangladeshi Community Association.

 Many public figures, including MPs, sportsmen and celebrities paid tribute to Moore through their social media channels.
 The NHS Twitter account issued a statement saying "Thanks for everything, Sir Tom ♥".

-Buckingham Palace issued a statement saying "The Queen is sending a private message of condolence to the family of Captain Sir Tom Moore.
+Buckingham Palace issued a statement: "The Queen is sending a private message of condolence to the family of Captain Sir Tom Moore.
 Her Majesty very much enjoyed meeting Captain Sir Tom and his family at Windsor last year.
 Her thoughts and those of the Royal Family are with them".

 The Prime Minister, Boris Johnson, called Moore "a hero in the truest sense of the word" and praised him for both his military service and fundraising efforts.
 Johnson also announced that the flags above 10 and 11 Downing Street would be flown at half-mast as a sign of respect.
 Johnson also appealed to the country to join the national clap for Moore at 6 pm on 3 February 2021.

 Both Houses of Parliament observed a one-minute silence in honour of Moore on 3 February.
-The BBC News Special programme, Captain Tom: We Salute You, was re-broadcast on BBC One the same evening.
+The BBC News special programme Captain Tom: We Salute You was re-broadcast on BBC One the same evening.